holarissun/holarissun.github.io/_pages/about.md

 📄 (2023.10) I wrote <a href="https://arxiv.org/abs/2310.06147">an article </a> on **RLHF** to share my thoughts as an RL researcher in the Era of LLMs. <br>
 📄 (2023.9) Our work **Prompt-OIRL** on offline prompt evaluation and optimization using IRL is <a href="https://arxiv.org/pdf/2309.06553.pdf">online. </a><br>
 📄 (2023.9) **2 papers** are accepted by NeurIPS 2023.
 I'm looking forward to the reunion in New Orleans! <br>
-💬 (2023.9) I'm honored to share my experience and ideas with Kuaishou Research in a talk titled "Reinforcement Learning in the Era of LLMs". <be> <a href="https://holarissun.github.io/files/RLHF_Kuai_final.pdf"> slide is online </a>  <br>
+💬 (2023.9) I'm honored to share my experience and ideas with Kuaishou Research in a talk titled "Reinforcement Learning in the Era of LLMs". <a href="https://holarissun.github.io/files/RLHF_Kuai_final.pdf"> slide is online </a>  <br>
 📄 (2023.2) **2 papers** are accepted by AISTATS 2023. <br>
 💬 (2022.11) I'm honored to share my experience and ideas with HW Cloud Research through a talk on value-based DRL. <a href="https://sites.google.com/view/rewardshaping"> slide is online </a>  <br>
 📄 (2022.9) **1 paper** is accepted by NeurIPS 2022.
 2 papers are presented at the FMDM workshop, and 2 papers are presented at the DeepRL workshop. <br>